DIKU-EDU/uldp16/material/unix-like-data-processing.md

 If you want to make your script feel even more like an ordinary program, there are two things you must do.
-First, you must add a *she-bang* as the first line of the file:
+First, you must add a *shebang* as the first line of the file:

 ~~~
 #!/bin/sh